Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-That they can themselves make a difference in our world.
+It’s was very interesting for them.
+One of our subjects/teachers focuses on Esucation for Sustainability and they appreciated being able to bring that learning into this

 Did the resource encourage new ways of thinking and talking about the value food?